Chief of Staff · AI Managed Agents

 AI & automation

-• Process audit and friction inventory across the functions you choose
+• Process audit and friction inventory across all departments and teams

 • Tool landscape review against your real constraints

-• Build and roll out 1–3 production agents per sprint
+• Build and roll-out 1–3 AI agents per sprint

-• Adoption plan with a named internal owner
+• Adoption plan with a clear ownership and process

-Best for: Companies with AI tools scattered across teams and no single owner running the program.
+Best for: Companies with tools (some AI) scattered across teams and no single owner running the program.

 02